A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for

 we have $\cQ^{r,d} f = f $ when $r \geq d+1$.
 (This is because $\bell := (2,2,\ldots, 2)^\top$ satisfies $\vert \bell \vert = 2d \leq r+d-1$.)
 Results for $d = 4$, $\ba = (1,0,1,0)^\top$ are given in Table \ref{tab:0} and clearly indicate exactness of the approximation for $r \geq 5 = d+1$.

 In the following three examples we compute \eqref{highDoscIntegralEq} for the case $d = 3$ with and various choices of $\ba$.
-The exact value of $\cI^{k,d,\ba}f$ is taken to be $\cI^{k,d,\ba,10}f$, and this value is used to compute the errors.
+The exact value of $\cI^{k,d,\ba}f$ is taken to be $\cI^{k,d,\ba,10}f$, and this value is used to compute the error indicators.
 We repeated with exact value computed with $r=12$ and observed no changes in the results.

 \paragraph{Example 2 - fast convergence with increasing $r$.} This experiment illustrates the fast decay of the error as $r$ increases when $f$ is smooth.
-The relative errors for four different values of $m$ as $r$ increases and $k = 101.53$ is fixed are given in Table \ref{tab:1}.
+The normalized error proxies $E^{k,d, \ba,r}(f)$ for four different values of $m$ as $r$ increases and $k = 101.53$ is fixed are given in Table \ref{tab:1}.
 Convergence as $r$ increases is observed in the columns corresponding to $m = 2,4,8$.
-For fixed $r$, the error grows roughly proportional to $m$.
+For fixed $r$, $E^{k,d, \ba,r}(f)$ grows roughly proportional to $m$.
 In the column headed $m=16$ we see that convergence has hardly started yet, and higher $r$ will be needed to see convergence.
 Intuition for this can be obtained from Theorem \ref{thm:main_grid1}, since $\Vert f \Vert_{W^{p,d}} \sim m^p$, indicating the need for higher $r$ before convergence commences.

-\paragraph{Example 3 - asymptotic decay as $k \rightarrow \infty$, with fixed $r$. } Again we fix $\ba = (1,1,1)^\top$ and study the behaviour of the errors as $k\rightarrow \infty$.
-In general, the decay rate of the exact and approximate intergrals as $k \rightarrow \infty$ can be quite delicate.
+\paragraph{Example 3 - asymptotic decay as $k \rightarrow \infty$, with fixed $r$. } Again we fix $\ba = (1,1,1)^\top$ and study the behaviour of the error indicators as $k\rightarrow \infty$.
+In general, the decay rate of the exact and approximate integrals as $k \rightarrow \infty$ can be quite delicate.
 To see this, consider the following model 1D integral with integration by parts: